Architalk: Seeing the World through Architecture

 Architalk Webinar Series

-We aim to highlight how architecture both reflects and responds to critical issues around the globe such as climate change, community building and inclusive/ barrier free society.
+The Architalk series aims to highlight how architecture both reflects and responds to critical issues around the globe, such as climate change, community building, and the development of an inclusive and barrier free society.

 Those who wish to receive detailed information on each session through the I-House e-news are asked to register through the e-news registration form.